139 Q&A Questions [Group, Funny & Deep]

 Friends and Family Q&A: 31 Layer-2 Questions

-Friends and family Q&A prompts work when they’re specific enough to spark a story but light enough that nobody feels cornered.
-LearnClash kept 31 prompts that work at dinners, road trips, and extended-family video calls.
-Cut anything that asks for a polished memory or a definitive favorite.
+The best friends-and-family prompts are specific enough to spark a story and light enough that nobody feels cornered into one.
+LearnClash kept 31 that hold up at dinners, on road trips, and across extended-family video calls.
+Anything that demanded a polished memory or a single definitive favorite got cut.

 Figure 5: Six themes that move fast and leave room for one story per answer.